AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-introduction.md

 4. An **Elastic Database job** runs scheduled or ad-hoc T-SQL scripts against all databases.
 5. The **split-merge tool** is used to move data from one shard to another.
 6. The **Elastic Database query** allows you to write a query that spans all databases in the shard set.
-7. **Elastic transactions** allows you to run transactions that span several databases.
+7. **Elastic transactions** allow you to run transactions that span several databases.

 ![Elastic Database tools][1]